moka-guys/WGS_puberty_CNVs/README.md

 ## What do these scripts do?

-Filter WGS CNV Puberty delay VCFs in the following steps
+Filter WGS CNV Puberty delay VCFs
+Annotate CNVs which occurred in regions of interest & regions which aren't

+## Order for running

-## Run filterign_vcf.R
+## Run tidy_reference_data.R

+#### Annotate regions of interest with gene symbols
+1) Take genes_of_interest.bed (multiple transcripts per gene of interest)
+2) Run biomaRt to add HGNC ID and HGNC Symbol for each transcript
+Output: bed_file_with_gene.bed

 #### Tidy DGV Gold standard variants
   1) DGV gold standard variants (taken from http://dgv.tcag.ca/dgv/docs/DGV.GS.hg38.gff3, release date 2016-05-15)
   2) Takes the thick regions for the coordinates for each variant (which has the highest confidence)
   3) Removes variants not seen at > 5.0% of the population to align with ACMG guidance for frequency of likely benign variants in the population

+## Run filterign_vcf.R

 #### Filter VCFs
  1) Remove CNVs which didn't meet Parliament2 filtering steps
  2) Remove CNVs which were only called by a single caller.
-CNVs called by ≥ callers are kept
+CNVs called by ≥ two callers are kept

 ## Run bedtools_WGS_Puberty_CNV.sh